OgooNnamah/HR-Analysis/README.md

 - Sales and HR typically show higher attrition rates than R&D which indicates role pressure, targets, or job instability.
 - Employees in 0–2 years tenure band show the highest attrition.
 This means that there is onboarding or expectation mismatch.
 - While employees working overtime have significantly higher attrition rates, employees with low Job Satisfaction and Work Life Balance leave more and employees with low Compensation Ratio (<1) show higher attrition.
 - High-risk category aligns strongly with actual attrition.
+- Employees with long periods since last promotion are more likely to leave.

 # Business Recommendations
 - Retention strategies should be focused on high-turnover departments.
 - There is need to improve onboarding, mentorship, and early engagement programs and monitor workload
 - Flexible work policies should be introduced to reduce burnout risk and work-life balance policies should be improved.
-- Conduct employee surveys and act on feedback.
+- Employee surveys should be conducted and feedbacks should be acted on.
 - Compensation structures should be adjusted.
 This could be done through benchmarking salaries against market rates.
 - There is need to create clearer career progression paths and increase internal mobility opportunities
 - Pay equity should be ensured and regular compensation audits conducted.